OpenTrading/OTMql4AMQP/README.md

 the important pages back into the documentation in the share/doc directory.
 You will need to be signed into github.com to see or edit in the wiki.

+### Testing

+If you open a command window and go to your `MQL4\Python` directory run this command first
+`
+python OTMql427/PikaListener.py "#"
+`
+Then open another command window and go to your `MQL4\Python` directory run this command second
+`
+python OTMql427/PikaChart.py "foo"
+`
+You should soon see `['foo']` appear 10 times in the first window.

+If it does not work, then solve this problem first, because it won't work from Python under Mt4 if it doesn't work here.

+### Round Tripping

+Mt4 can call Python, but Python can't call Mt4.
+So we need to establish a round-trip from Mt4 that looks to see if there is anything that Python wants it to do.

+The way we do this is to make a Queue object from the Python library `Queue` and push anything Python wants done onto the Queue in Python.
+Then put a timer event in your Mt4 expert that fires periodically (like even 10 seconds), and calls the Python code to pop the work off the queue.

+However, Mt4 does not have an eval command to handle arbitrary strings to be executed.
+So we wrote the `zOTLibProcessCmd` is the OTMql4Lib project (OTLibProcessCmd.mq4) that approximates what should be Eval in Mt4.

+Depending on how you push things onto the queue, you may want to take the result of `zOTLibProcessCmd` and distribute it via RabbitMQ.